ymorsi7/LinearRegressionAssembly/README.md

 ## Afterword (Feb 2023)

 At the time of this project, I was frustrated with assembly and absoluted loathed learning about it.
-However, after completing this project I found myself able to appreciate assembly, and LEGv8 in particular.
+However, after completing this it, I found myself able to appreciate assembly, and LEGv8 in particular.
 It opened my eyes to a very fundamental part of ECE, and paved the path for my future.